 There are a set of toilets near the ferry terminal and at the camps.
 These toilet are flush toilets, but the more remote you get on the island, there are drop toilets

-There is no food stores on the island, so bring your food and snacks you will need for the day.
+There is no food stores on Maria Island, so bring your food and snacks you will need for the day.

 There’s a small number of gas barbecues at Darlington for campers to use, but you need to bring your own cooking equipment.